About the Garden:

 The Stoddert Garden was started four years ago as a learning lab for life sciences.
 Community members, students, and staff came together to build the garden from the ground up.
 The garden has since become a space with six raised beds growing vegetables, a large perennial garden, and two pollinator gardens.
 In the garden, you can also find herbs, and compost bins, and if you come at the right time of year, egg laying hens!

 The Stoddert Garden is both a learning space for students as well as a welcoming, green space for the community.
-Led by the school’s garden coordinator, Hannah Schiff, the Stoddert students learn gardening skills and life science lessons.
+Led by the school’s garden coordinator, Mr. Curt Canada, the Stoddert students learn gardening skills and life science lessons.

 Below are some examples of what students will study in the garden this year:

 - K: Animals and their habitats.

 - 2nd: Plants, animals, and states of matter

 The PTO’s vice-president of garden and sustainability for school year 2016-17 is Jessica O’Connell.